Annie Hall: Filming, editing and music

 As the film was budgeted for two weeks of post-production photography, late 1976 saw three separate shoots for the final segment, but only some of this material was used.
 The narration that ends the film, featuring the joke about 'we all need the eggs', was conceived and recorded only two hours before a test screening.

 The credits call the film "A Jack Rollins and Charles H. Joffe Production"; the two men were Allen's managers and received this same credit on his films from 1969 to 1993.
 However, for this film, Joffe took producer credit and therefore received the Academy Award for Best Picture.
-The title sequence features a black background with white text in the Windsor Light Condensed typeface, a design that Allen would use on his subsequent films.
+The title sequence features a black background with white text in the Windsor Light Condensed typeface, a design that Allen used on his subsequent films.
 Stig Björkman sees some similarity to Ingmar Bergman's simple and consistent title design, although Allen says that his own choice is a cost-saving device.

 Very little background music is heard in the film, a departure for Allen influenced by Ingmar Bergman.
 Diane Keaton performs twice in the jazz club: "It Had to be You" and "Seems Like Old Times" (the latter reprises in voiceover on the closing scene).
 The other exceptions include a boy's choir "Christmas Medley" played while the characters drive through Los Angeles, the Molto allegro from Mozart's Jupiter Symphony (heard as Annie and Alvy drive through the countryside), Tommy Dorsey's performance of "Sleepy Lagoon", and the anodyne cover of the Savoy Brown song "A Hard Way to Go" playing at a party in the mansion of Paul Simon's character.